namel3ss-Ai/namel3ss-ai-programming-language/docs/book/13-putting-it-together.md

 flow is "list_projects":
   step is "list":
-    kind is "db_get"
-    record is "Project"
-    where:
+    find projects where:
-      owner_id: user.id
+      owner_id is user.id

 flow is "ask_weather":
   step is "fetch":